kat-tax/figma-to-react-native/README.md

 ## Getting started

-[Install the plugin](https://www.figma.com/community/plugin/821138713091291738).
+[Run the plugin](https://www.figma.com/community/plugin/821138713091291738).
 Open it in Figma and select a [Figma component](https://help.figma.com/hc/en-us/articles/360038662654-Guide-to-Components-in-Figma).
 The plugin will generate React component code and render a preview.
 To change the settings, click the cog icon and edit the JSON.
 Settings will save and update in real time.
 You can change the configuration of the editor, plugin, compiler, code output, and more.

 ## Features